 Dr. Dongda Zhang is a University Lecturer at the School of Chemical Engineering and Analytical Science at the University of Manchester and an Honorary Research Fellow at the Centre for Process Systems Engineering at Imperial College London.
-He currently leads research activities in the field of Bioprocess Systems Engineering and Machine Learning at the Centre for Process Integration, and is the University's IChemE Representative.
+He currently leads research activities in the field of Bioprocess Systems Engineering, Machine Learning, and Industrial Data Analytics at the Centre for Process Integration, and is the University's IChemE Representative.

 He holds BSc degree (2011) from Tianjin University and MSc (Distinction) degree (2013) from Imperial College London.
 He started his PhD research at the University of Cambridge in 2013, completed his research within 2 years alongside over 10 original publications in leading chemical engineering and biotechnology journals, and graduated at the beginning of the third year after the university special approval for Thesis Early Submission.
 Upon the completion of his PhD in 2016, he was invited by the Chinese Academy of Sciences and several universities for short research visits, and then moved to the Centre for Process Systems Engineering at Imperial College London as a postdoctoral research associate.
 In 2017, he was awarded the prestigious Leverhulme Early Career Fellowship at the University of Cambridge, followed by his appointment at the University of Manchester as a University Lecturer in the same year.